ewanzd/VigenereCipher/README.md

 ## Console examples

-`image.png` is only a example file.
+`image.png` is only an example file.
 In your case choice a own file to encrypt.

 Encipher(will create image.png.encrypted)
 ```